csx773/Oncol-IG/README.md

 interactive research and provid infomation on treatments and preventive measures available.
-If you are in need to find a doctor to consult in person, we offer functionality to find a medical professional in your area for possible dianosis and treatments.
+If you are in need to find a doctor to consult in person, we offer functionality to find a medical professional in your area for possible diagnosis and treatments.

 ### Demo and Preview